RafaMMas/IberianFishHSMs/README.md

 similar to that obtained with the Habitat Suitability Curves (HSCs).
 The mean suitability obtained with the Artificial Neural Network (NNET) is markedly lower as it only achieved 0.18, whereas the mean suitability from Random forests (RF) was of 0.35.
-By contrast, the mean suitbaility obtained with the remaining models is close to 0.5.
+By contrast, the mean suitability obtained with the remaining models is close to 0.5.

 </div>